-Guarantees - At December 31, 2014, and 2013, we were contingently liable for \$82 million and \$299 million in guarantees.
-We have recorded liabilities of \$0.3 million and \$1 million for the fair value of these obligations as of December 31, 2014, and 2013, respectively.
-We entered into these contingent guarantees in the normal course of business, and they include guaranteed obligations related to our equipment financings and affiliated operations.
+Guarantees - At December 31, 2015, and 2014, we were contingently liable for \$53 million and \$82 million in guarantees.
+We have recorded liabilities of \$0 and \$0.3 million for the fair value of these obligations as of December 31, 2015, and 2014, respectively.
+We entered into these contingent guarantees in the normal course of business, and they include guaranteed obligations related to our affiliated operations.
 The final guarantee expires in 2022.
 We are not aware of any existing event of default that would require us to satisfy these guarantees.
 We do not expect that these guarantees will have a material adverse effect on our consolidated financial condition, results of operations, or liquidity.